SyedAffan10/Early-Disease-Detection-using-Multinomial-Naive-Bayes-Algorithm/README.md

 # Early Disease Detection using Multinomial Naive Bayes Algorithm

 ## Overview
 This project focuses on early disease detection using the Multinomial Naive Bayes algorithm.
-The model is trained to classify diseases based on symptoms extracted from a provided dataset.
+The model is trained to classify diseases based on symptoms extracted from a provided dataset, encompassing more than 150 symptoms.
 The trained model is then saved for future use.

 ## Steps